karuppiah7890/sqs-dump/README.md

 #### AWS credentials

-Create an IAM user which has access to `sqs:GetQueueAttributes` and `sqs:ReceiveMessage`
+Create an IAM user which has access to `sqs:ReceiveMessage`